On the Bartnik extension problem for the static vacuum Einstein equations: Background Discussion

 in the standard Euclidean coordinates on ${\mathbb R}^{3}$.
 The static vacuum equations \eqref{1.1} are invariant under multiplication of the potential $u$ by constants.
 Throughout the paper, we assume that $u$ is normalized so that $u \rightarrow 1$ at infinity, and that $u$ is asymptotically constant in the sense that

-Thus the 4-metric $g_{N}$ is asymptotic to the product $S^{1}\times {\mathbb R}^{3}$ at infinity.
+Thus the 4-metric $g_{\mathcal{M}}$ is asymptotic to the product $S^{1}\times {\mathbb R}^{3}$ at infinity.

-It is proved in \cite{An2} that ends of static vacuum solutions $(M, g, u)$ are either asymptotically flat or parabolic, where parabolic is understood in the sense of potential theory; equivalently, parabolic ends have small volume growth in that the area of geodesic spheres grows slower than $r^{1+\varepsilon}$, for any $\varepsilon > 0$.
+It is proved in \cite{A2} that ends of static vacuum solutions $(M, g, u)$ are either asymptotically flat or parabolic, where parabolic is understood in the sense of potential theory; equivalently, parabolic ends have small volume growth in that the area of geodesic spheres grows slower than $r^{1+\varepsilon}$, for any $\varepsilon > 0$.
 Moreover, asymptotically flat ends are strongly asymptotically flat in that the metric and potential have asymptotic expansions of the form

-where the mass $m$ may apriori be any value $m \in {\mathbb R}$.
-These two behaviors, asymptotically flat and parabolic, are radically different and there is no curve of asymptotic structures for static vacuum solutions which join them.
-The finer behavior of asymptotically flat ends are described by the mass parameter $m$ and higher multipole moments, cf.~\cite{BS}.
+where the mass $m$ may apriori be any value $m \in {\mathbb R}$, cf.~also \cite{KO}.
+These two behaviors, asymptotically flat and parabolic, are radically different and there is no curve of asymptotic structures for static vacuum solutions which joins them.
+The finer behavior of asymptotically flat ends is described by the mass parameter $m$ and higher multipole moments, cf.~\cite{BS}.

 Let $\widetilde g$ be a fixed asymptotically flat (background) metric in ${\mathbb E}_{S}$; henceforth ${\mathbb E}_{S}$ will denote the space of asymptotically flat static vacuum Einstein solutions.
 The static Einstein equations are not elliptic, due to their invariance under diffeomorphisms, and for several reasons one needs to choose an elliptic gauge.
 To begin, we consider the Bianchi gauge, and define